djalbat/easy-navigation/README.md

 A responsive accordion and associated navigation.

 There is an accordion element, which can take an array of arrays of articles, together with a navigation element.
 The two can be used in tandem or independently.
-They are responsive in the sense that they can be easily styled to work together responsively.
-They can also be made to respond to changes in the browser's address.
-More details are given in the usage section.
+They are responsive in the sense that they can be easily styled to work together with only one of them showing at any one time.
+They can also be made to respond to changes in the browser's address bar.

 ### JSX support